Keyboard shortcuts

 Environment Variables

-For security and convenience, use environment variables instead of command-line tokens:
+For security and convenience, use environment variables instead of command-line tokens.
+When environment variables are set, you can omit the --token flag.

 Help and Documentation